 Electronic customs is a major development for the EU's Customs Union.

-The MASP also provides interested parties with a short overview and background information on projects and key issues related to the evolution of the electronic customs initiative and the present state of play.
+The MASP also provides interested parties with an overview and with background information on projects and key issues related to the evolution of the electronic customs initiative and the present state of play.

-Under the electronic customs decision, a consolidated report, evaluating the progress made by the Member States and the Commission in the electronic customs initiative is prepared by the Commission's Taxation and Customs Union Directorate General every year on the basis of national reports.
-See the reports for
+Under the electronic customs decision, a consolidated evaluation report on the progress made by the Member States and the Commission in the electronic customs initiative is prepared by the Commission's Taxation and Customs Union Directorate General every year on the basis of national reports.

 See the reports for 2016 / 2015 / 2014 / 2013 / 2012 / 2011 /2010 / 2009 / 2008

 Contact for more information: TAXUD-E-CUSTOMS@ec.europa.eu